http://www.ibo.org/diploma/assessment/subjectoutlines/documents/d_3_econo_gui_out_1011_1_e.pdf

 1 Long Answer Evaluation Question (8 mark)

-Section 2-Development Economics
+Section 2-Development

 2 Definitions (2 marks each)